 In the MIT Analytics Lab (A-Lab) student teams select and deliver a project using analytics, machine learning, or other digital technologies to solve business problems.

 The course, which runs each fall semester, is presented by the IDE and is part of MIT Sloan School of Management’s suite of Action Learning offerings.
 The course is led by IDE faculty Erik Brynjolfsson and Sinan Aral.

-During its first three years, A-Lab has attracted a total of 150 students from a dozen MIT departments to work on over forty projects spanning IoT, digital technology, platforms, finance, e-commerce, retail, manufacturing, medical supply chains, workplace safety, and global health.
+During its first five years, A-Lab has attracted a total of 300 students from a dozen MIT departments to work on over ninety projects spanning IoT, digital technology, platforms, finance, e-commerce, retail, manufacturing, medical supply chains, workplace safety, and global health.